Home

 Additional suppositions

-This map shows the probable location of the Bedells End Y site on the Roxwell Road out of Chelmsford (roughly where the blue line is).
+This map shows the probable location of the Bedells End Y site on the Roxwell Road out of Chelmsford (roughly opposite the blue line).
+It was said that Eckersley found the place looking for a "quiet" site, cycling round Chelmsford with an aerial wrapped round his chest and a receiver on his luggage rack.
 In 1956 there was still a hut located in the centre of a rhombic array where HFDF research was being carried out by Dennis Byatt.
-The main Writtle site was located further down Lordship Road near the village.
+The main Marconi Writtle site was located further down Lordship Road near the village.
+(On a personal note, I have never forgotten my early days at Bedell's End.
+A year or so ago on a visit to Chelmsford I drove out along the Roxwell Road - there was no trace of either site but I went up the track and got out into the field - the crop was coming up just as it did in those days - and I felt something stir in the air like a ghostly array but it must have been the wind.)

 Additional sources